 One week into the internship, the internship guidance teacher must approve the action plan and problem scenario.
-The action plan is prepared by the student in collaboration with the internship company or organisation and must comply with the learning objectives specified in the internship syllabus.
+The action plan is prepared by the student in collaboration with the internship company or organisation and must specify the work areas of the student during the internship.
+Moreover, the action plan should ensure that the content of the internship is relevant to the speciality programme of the student and that it is possible for the student to prepare the internship report.
 The problem scenario is prepared by the student based on the action plan.